gargashish360/System_Design/README.md

 * Logging and Monitoring shoule be incprporated to manage the system.

 * Publish/Subscribe pattern: Publisher(Server) and subscriber(Client) they communicate with each other via a topic.
 Server pushes a data to a topic and client access the data from a topic.
+                 * Whenever the publisher publishes the message, it is guarranteed that subscriber will receive it atleast once.